phetsims/qa/documentation/qa-book.md

 #### RC Test Types

-There are three types of rc test types.
+There are four types of rc test types.
 The first is a full RC, which will not have any extra labels and should follow all instructions.
 Second is the RC-Lite which will have fewer devices/platforms for a faster test.
 Third is a Spot Check which focuses mostly on issue confirmations.
+Forth is Research, which focuses on the needs and features of a specific research study.
+Those needs will be elaborated on in the created issue.

 #### Full Screen Test